Blog image good posture (1080 x 1080 px) 170

 ✔️ Good grip and lateral stability

 If you love getting outside and exploring, these shoes will keep your knees happy without holding you back.
-They’re cushioned but still give you that good, steady support on uneven paths.
-Ideal for anyone who wants to keep hiking or walking outdoors without pain slowing them down.
+New Balance provides excellent cushioning with a slightly rockered sole for smoother stride mechanics, while ASICS Gel-Nimbus 26 offers plush shock absorption and supportive stability on uneven paths.
+Perfect for hiking or longer walks without pain slowing you down.

 What to Look for in a Shoe for Arthritic Knees